A small upgrade can make a huge difference

 Near your water heater

-Near pipes or a plumbing fixture, i.e. under sink, near toilet, in wall behind access panel
+Near pipes or a plumbing fixture, i.e., under the sink, near the toilet, in the wall behind an access panel

 Please don’t mistake a specific plumbing fixture’s supply valves for your home’s water shut-off valve.
-Near each toilet and sink, you’ll find a short pipe with a knob that will turn off the water to that fixture, not the entire house.
+You’ll find a short pipe with a knob near each toilet and sink that will turn off the water to that fixture, not the entire house.

-Anyone that can be left alone in your home should know where the shut off valve is.
+Anyone left alone in your home should know where the shut-off valve is.

 Is your water shut-off valve in working order?

-Now that you’ve located your home’s main water supply shut-off valve and shown each of your family members and the pet sitter where it is, you need to determine if it’s in good working order.
+Now that you’ve located your home’s main water supply shut-off valve and shown your family and pet sitter where it is, you must determine if it’s in good working order.

 - Age of your house